tetsuo13/TeamsStatusPub/README.md

 | `Runtime:ListenAddress` | The IP address to listen on.  |
 | `Runtime:ListenPort` | The port to listen on.
 Should be greater than 1024. |

 In order for Home Assistant to successfully query the computer, you will likely need to add an inbound rule to allow this application through the firewall.
+Open **Windows Defender Firewall with Advanced Security** and create a new rule using the folowing custom values for the **New Inbound Rule Wizard**, customize all others as needed:

+- Rule type
+  - Custom
+- Program
+  - This program path: C:\Users\username\AppData\Local\Programs\TeamsStatusPub\TeamsStatusPub.exe
+- Protocol and Ports
+  - Protocol type: TCP
+  - Local port: Specific ports 17493 (**Note:** Reference the `Runtime:ListenPort` value used in the `appsettings.json` file.)
+- Profile
+  - Domain, Private, Public
+- Name
+  - Name: TeamsStatusPub

 ### Home Assistant